Clinical research nurse salary: how much do research nurses make in 2026?

 Estimates for the CCRC premium range from $3,000–$8,000 per year above non-certified coordinators at the same experience tier.
 The premium is largest at employers that formally recognize the credential with a pay differential (a defined dollar amount per year or per hour added for CCRC holders).
 Some academic medical centers, hospital systems, and large CROs have explicit CCRC differentials in their compensation policies – typically $1.00–$3.00 per hour or a lump sum annual bonus of $2,000–$5,000.

-The CCRC exam costs approximately $400–$500 for ACRP members.
-At a conservative $4,000 annual premium, the credential pays for itself in six weeks and compounds over a career.
+At a conservative $4,000 annual premium, the credential pays for itself within the first few months of certification and compounds over a career.

 CCRC vs CCRN-K: compensation implications